 Many opioids are used to treat pain.
 Some opioids, such as oxycodone, codeine, and morphine, are prescription pain medications.
 Using these medications for recreation or in a way not recommended by a doctor can be considered abuse.
 Other opioids, like heroin, are illegal.

 Opioids are highly addictive.
 Abuse can quickly lead to addiction.
-Both abuse and addiction can cause serious health problems, including death.
+Both abuse and addiction can cause serious health problems and can lead to death.

-Long-term opioid use has serious health consequences, including brain damage.
-Opioid abuse can impair the brain’s production of natural painkillers and dopamine (the brain’s “feel-good” chemical).
+Long-term opioid use has serious health consequences, impacting multiple organs.
+Opioid abuse can impair the brain’s production of natural painkillers and dopamine, the brain’s “feel-good” chemical.

-Opioids temporarily reduce pain and anxiety and create a sense of numbness in the body and mind.
+Opioids temporarily reduce pain and anxiety.
+They create a sense of numbness in the body and mind.
 High doses can create a short-lived feeling of euphoria and drowsiness.
-These effects can make stopping difficult.
+These effects can make it difficult to stop.
 Habitual users begin to crave this feeling, but the high is short-lived.

 Opioid abuse and addiction can have negative mental and physical effects, such as:

 - weakened immune system

 - increased risk of HIV or infectious disease, common in intravenous use